Life is Strange: Reunion vs Mixtape

 Player agency

-Mixtape is a linear interactive movie where your only input is advancing the story with occasional options.
+Mixtape is a linear interactive movie with minimal player input beyond occasional prompts.

 Gameplay depth

-Reunion includes light exploration, dialogue choices, and puzzle-like sequences from the Life is Strange formula.
+Reunion includes exploration and dialogue puzzles typical of the Life is Strange series.

 Which one is for you?